 - Breach.
 There must be evidence of a negligent act or omission on the defendant’s part.
 Some examples are listed above.
 This particular element tends to be hotly disputed between the parties.

 - Causation: Were the defendant’s actions actually a cause the victim’s brain injury?
 Were several parties to blame?
 These and other questions are answered by this element.

 - Damages: TBI victims will suffer a number of damages such as medical bills, lost wages, lost earning capacity, pain and suffering, and disability.
 If the victim dies from the TBI, surviving relatives may be able to pursue wrongful death damages, which are similar.

-When TBI victims retain our law firm, we thoroughly investigate the details surrounding the injury.
+When Long Island TBI victims retain our law firm, we thoroughly investigate the details surrounding the injury.
 Our goal is to identify all relevant parties who could be held liable and accurately quantify your damages.
 We also rely on expert witnesses to assist with such matters as accident reconstruction and explaining the future medical treatments the victim will need.
 And we prosecute these cases aggressively, including taking them to trial when required to obtain the money damages our client is entitled to.

 Did you or a family member suffer a traumatic brain injury?
 Call us today to schedule your confidential consultation.

 Miller, Montiel, & Strano, P.C. help clients with their brain injury claims throughout New York including Nassau County, Suffolk County, Queens, and Brooklyn.